 - Use a cheesecloth-lined strainer to separate all the plant material from the oil.
 Now you have CBD infused oil to use as is or to make into salves and balms.
 There are loads of recipes online to help you with that.
 Store it in a dark glass container in the fridge.

 There are a few different ways you can consume your CBD oil.
 As you can imagine, some methods are more effective for certain applications.
 The dosage to be taken all depends on age, weight and the goals you are trying to achieve.

-You can inhale the vapours from your oil by using a specialised vape pen.
+You can inhale the vapors from your oil by using a specialized vape pen.
 This is the fastest acting delivery method of CBD, and probably the easiest once you own a pen and cartridge.
 I would advise against smoking your oil, this will wreck your throat and irritate your lungs just as cigarettes would do.
 If you are a newbie to cannabis, start slowly and go from there.
-Some people can have an unpleasant reaction to the vapour.
+Some people can have an unpleasant reaction to the vapor.